NVIDIA/data-science-stack/README.md

 Disable "Secure Boot" in the system BIOS/UEFI before installing Linux.

-### Ubuntu 18.04
+### Ubuntu

-The Data Science stacks are supported on Ubuntu LTS 18.04.1+ with the 4.15+ kernel.
+The Data Science stacks are supported on Ubuntu LTS 18.04.1+ or 20.04 with the 4.15+ kernel.
 Ubuntu can be downloaded from
 <https://www.ubuntu.com/download/desktop>

-### Red Hat Enterprise Linux (RHEL)
+### Red Hat Enterprise Linux Workstation (RHEL)

-The Data Science stacks are supported on Red Hat Enterprise Linux (RHEL) version 7.5+ or 8.x.
+The Data Science stacks are supported on Red Hat Enterprise Linux Workstation(RHEL) version 7.5+ or 8.x.
 The RHEL ISO image can be downloaded with the instructions on:
 <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/installation_guide/chap-download-red-hat-enterprise-linux>